TriportRPC

 • Pick one form.
 Forms are tried in priority order (x-tokenAuthorization: Bearer?api-key= → path-form); sending more than one means the lower-priority forms are ignored.

-• Path-form is nl_live_* only.
-Keys without the nl_live_ prefix cannot authenticate through /<chain>/<key> — use a header form instead.
+• Path-form is tri_live_* only.
+Keys without the tri_live_ prefix cannot authenticate through /<chain>/<key> — use a header form instead.

 • Auth headers stop at Triport.
 The x-token and Authorization headers are stripped before any request is forwarded downstream; your key is never echoed to the response or onward.

-• Keep keys out of URLs where you can.
-The ?api-key= query and path-form place the key in the URL, where it may be captured by proxy and access logs.
-Prefer the x-token header.
+• Keep keys out of URLs.
+The ?api-key= query and path-form place the key in the URL, where it is routinely captured by proxy/access logs, browser history, and Referer headers (OWASP flags tokens-in-URL as a credential-leak vector).
+Prefer the x-token header; treat the URL forms as local-testing conveniences and rotate any key that has leaked into a URL.

 • Related: Rate limits · Errors · Getting started